avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

 - Initial stake (returned when validator stops)

 Attached to `RewardAutoRenewedValidatorTx`:
-- Validation/delegatee rewards withdrawn based on `AutoRestakeShares`
+- Validation/delegatee rewards withdrawn based on `AutoCompoundRewardShares`
 - Excess rewards withdrawn when restaking would exceed `MaxValidatorStake`
 - Accrued validation/delegatee rewards when validator stops (gracefully or forced)